juditann/data-cleaning-in-python/README.md

 ## Objectives
 The main objective of this project is:

-> To perform data cleaning techniques and data analysis to get an overview of the current patterns in the Audiobooks market.
+> To perform data cleaning techniques and data analysis to get an overview of the current Audiobooks market.

 To achieve this objective, the above was broken down into the following sub-objectives:
 1. To discover data quality issues, such as missing data or duplicated data.